The 20 Best Doctor of Education (Ed.D.) Graduate Schools in 2023

 The School of Education houses the Center for Urban Education and the Office of Child Development, which could be instrumental to Ed.D. students writing up their research projects.
 Both centers encourage collaborative efforts between Pitt and the community to transform educational delivery for the ever-changing profile of Pre-K-12 students.

-The Falk Laboratory School was used be known as The School of Childhood during the 1920s, which taught English to immigrants.
+The Falk Laboratory School used to be known as The School of Childhood during the 1920s, which taught English to immigrants.
 Today, the Falk School serves two main purposes: to educate K-8 students and serve as a training ground for aspiring teachers (undergrad and master’s degree students) enrolled at Pitt.

 University of Pennsylvania (Penn GSE)